 Finding recipes that incorporate ingredients allowed when following the Mediterranean diet is important.
-This whole wheat cookie recipe substitutes olive oil for butter, whole wheat pastry flour for all-purpose flour, and includes whole-grain oatmeal and nuts.
+This Mediterranean diet cookie recipe substitutes olive oil for butter, whole wheat pastry flour for all-purpose flour, and includes whole-grain oatmeal and nuts.

-I embellished these cookies by adding both white chocolate chips, butterscotch chips, and pecans, but they would be good with chopped apricots or golden raisins too.
+I embellished these Mediterranean Diet oatmeal cookies by adding both white chocolate chips, butterscotch chips, and pecans, but they would be good with chopped apricots or golden raisins too.

-One of the key ingredients in this recipe is whole wheat pastry flour #ad.
+One of the key ingredients in this Mediterranean cookie recipe is whole wheat pastry flour #ad.
 This flour has a lighter color and a finer texture that is closer to all-purpose flour.

 Step 1.
 Preheat the oven to 350F.

 Step 2.
-Mix dry ingredients, flour, baking soda, salt, and cinnamon in a bowl.
+Mix dry ingredients including flour, baking soda, salt, and cinnamon in a bowl.